-Maryland Department of Transportation Maryland Aviation Administration (MDOT MAA): Operator of Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall Airport).
+Maryland Aviation Administration (MAA): Operator of Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall Airport).

 Decibel (dBA): A unit of measurement of sound pressure adjusted for the human ear's response to particular frequencies.

 Day-Night Average Sound Level (DNL or Ldn): A descriptor of 24-hour noise (midnight to midnight) that adds a ten-decibel (dB) nighttime penalty to noise events which occur between the hours of 10 p.m. and 7 a.m to account for the intrusive nature of noise at night.
 This metric is required by FAA and COMAR.